 But its origins “can be traced to Japanese walking clubs and a business slogan 30+ years ago.”

 The issue?
-Well, the diets and activity levels of 1960s Japan are quite different than modern-day America and other.
+Well, the diets and activity levels of 1960s Japan are quite different than modern-day America and others.
 They’re most likely a world of difference from modern Japan.

 More recently, a study published in May 2017 in The International Journal of Obesity looked at Scottish postal workers for answers about sedentary lifestyles, daily steps, and health risks.